Italy's Tremonti offers reform but no details

 What will finally end up in the government's decree is unclear and even Umberto Bossi, the fiery head of Berlusconi's main coalition partner, the Northern League, described the government approach as "woolly."

-That comment, and a threat by four members of the ruling PDL party to vote against the measures underlined the divisions which have plagued Berlusconi's fractious centre-right government for months.
+That comment, and a threat by four members of the ruling PDL party to vote against the measures underlined the divisions which have plagued Berlusconi's fractious center-right government for months.

 Bossi also laid into the ECB, accusing the Frankfurt-based central bank of acting for political motives, with the connivance of Berlusconi's political opponents.